 Especially the one who wants to talk about something first.
 If you don’t become aware of this,

 your conversations may always come to the same dreaded end.

 So no one really likes that.
-You want to know even more?
-Than read one and implement the tips at the end.
+Do you want to know even more?
+Then read on and implement the tips at the end.

 4.)
 Am I being tested? – Did I pass the test?